-- ½ cup butter, melted (can substitute dairy free)
+- ½ cup butter melted

-- ¼ cup brown sugar (coconut sugar/Swerve can be substituted)
+- ¼ cup brown sugar

-- ½ cup granulated or cane sugar (can substitute Swerve)
+- ½ cup granulated or cane sugar

-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- 6 tbsp pure pumpkin puree
+- 6 tablespoons pure pumpkin puree

-- ¼ tsp salt
+- ¼ teaspoon salt

-- ½ tsp baking powder
+- ½ teaspoon baking powder

-- ¼ tsp baking soda
+- ¼ teaspoon baking soda

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- ½ cup fine unsweetened coconut flakes, plus more for rolling if desired
+- ½ cup fine unsweetened coconut flakes plus more for rolling if desired

 - In a bowl, mix together the butter, sugar, vanilla extract and pumpkin puree until smooth.

 - Add and stir in the flour, salt, baking soda, baking powder and spices.
+Fold in the coconut.

 - Cover and chill the dough for 30 minutes to overnight.

-- Roll the dough into balls (approximately 2 tablespoons for each cookie).
+- Preheat oven to 350 degrees.
+Lightly grease or line a baking sheet with parchment paper.
+Roll the dough into balls (approximately 2 tablespoons for each cookie).
 Roll dough balls in additional coconut if desired before placing on the baking sheet.
 Continue making dough balls and placing on cookie sheet, leaving a couple of inches of space in between each cookie.